 htop is similar to the top command.
 It is used to view the interactive process.
 It is a third-party application.

 iftop is a real-time network monitoring tool.
 It can be used to monitor network bandwidth.

 nmon is short for Nigel’s performance Monitor for Linux on POWER.
 It displays and records local system information.

-Nload is a command line tool which is mainly used to monitors the network throughput.
-Output of this tool can be seen in using two graphs, one for incoming and one for outgoing network.
+Nload is a command-line tool that is mainly used to monitors the network throughput.
+The output of this tool can be seen in using two graphs, one for incoming and one for the outgoing network.

 yum install nload